haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 **Some thoughts:**

-- I want to publish more software.
+- I want to publish more projects.
 (There's something about open source/putting software into the wild that is terrifying and exciting.)
 - I want to learn Haskell.
 (Too much time has been spent in Javascript land and it would be great to branch out.)
 - I want more experience managing services.
 (EpubPress has been great for this, but is still relatively simple.)